 Another favorite vacation pastime of ours, hiking in the wild, can be found here among some thrilling scenery.
 The Ice Age National Scenic Trail meanders for miles (1,200 to be exact) through all types of terrain, from public to private.
 Absolutely consider blocking off a morning or afternoon for a leisurely (and sometimes challenging) hike in a place carved out 15,000 years ago waiting for your visit.

 And make sure to consider taking home some original artwork and handcrafts from the local artists at Two Fish Gallery, one of our favorite shops in town.
 Well, next to Vintage Elkhart Lake, a well-rounded wine shop with tastings (at least we hope they return soon after COVID dies down).
-And if you want your very own Elkaholic shirt like ours, make a stop at Elkhart Lake Outfitters.
+And if you want your choice of Elkhart Lake branded merchandise, make a stop at Elkhart Lake Outfitters.